bignerdranch/RanchWeather/README.md

 * Build out the Forms system. (might be dropped)
 * Add animation of detail box.
 * Add testing.
+* Theme should be choosen based on clock.

 ## Contact Info